 Mast Roofing and Construction’s website blends simplicity with credibility.
 The site’s design features several badges and awards to create social proof for visitors.
 The site also displays transparent contact forms and CTAs so that potential customers can take swift and decisive action.
 The website does a great job of fostering comfort and then converting it into action.

-The website design for ProCraft Exteriors rivals other sites with video-based headers from this list and takes it a step further with three, easily-accessible locations.
-The design does a great job of directing visitors towards the appropriate contact information and fosters credibility with a BBB badge embedded directly into the header.
+The website design for ProCraft Exteriors rivals other sites with video-based headers from this list and takes it a step further with three easily-accessible locations.
+The design does a great job of directing visitors toward the appropriate contact information and fosters credibility with a BBB badge embedded directly into the header.
 Also, a prominent custom button leads Flordia residents impacted by the hurricane to a good landing page.

 The Quantum Roofing website features a unique header area that showcases its HAAG certification, among other achievements.
 A tactfully placed visual of their truck wrap sits atop the prominent CTA.
 Custom and unique photos keep visitors engaged and generate a sense of familiarity and personalization.
-An in-depth list of services provides pertinent information to meet any customer’s needs.
+An in-depth list of services provides pertinent information to meet customer needs.